-- Your leather strop should be at least a foot long to avoid cutting yourself and damaging your blade.
+Your leather strop should be at least a foot long to avoid cutting yourself and damaging your blade.
 A strop that is too long is harder to control.
-Meanwhile, shorter strops require you to constantly reposition your razor, which can lead to uneven sharpening.
+Meanwhile, shorter strops require constantly repositioning your razor, leading to uneven sharpening.

-- If you are using Naked Armor’s leather strop, do not strop on the rough leather bottom.
+If you use Naked Armor’s leather strop, do not strop on the rough leather bottom.
 Instead, always strop on the leather surface at the very top of the strop.
 The blue section is for cleaning the edge lightly before you begin stropping.

-You can watch the video below to understand how to use a leather strop properly.
+You can watch the video below to properly understand how to use a leather strop.

-Stropping is excellent to sharpen straight razors that have not yet seen maximum damage.
+Stropping is excellent for sharpening straight razors that have not yet seen maximum damage.
 It is perfect for preventing big chips on the edge.
 However, if you happen to use your razor for a long time without using a strop, chances are it already bears severe damage.

-When your straight razor becomes incredibly dull, a leather strop can no longer help you.
-It is better to hand it over to the professionals to revive it back to its prime condition.
-But why not save yourself some time and money, and hone it at home?
+A leather strop can no longer help you when your straight razor becomes incredibly dull.
+It is better to hand it over to the professionals to save yourself some time and money and hone it at home.

-Honing is the process of reshaping the edge of your blade to reach an ideal sharpness.
+Honing reshapes the edge of your blade to reach an ideal sharpness.
 You will need a honing stone with an abrasive surface that can remove enough material from your blade, giving it a better edge.

-- 400 grit - Very rigid and can remove metal fast without too much scratches—best for refining damages on hard-bladed straight razors.
+Very rigid and can remove metal fast without too many scratches—best for refining damages on hard-bladed straight razors.

-- 8,000 grit - This grit provides a near-perfect edge for blades.
-You can use this if you want to have an almost mirror finish to your straight razor.
+This grit provides a near-perfect edge for blades.
+You can use this if you want an almost mirror finish to your straight razor.
 However, it is most effective for honing razors that are not too dull and only have minor scratches.

 How to Hone a Straight Razor

-Honing, like using a straight razor, requires a different level of expertise.
+Honing, like using a straight razor, requires different expertise.
 You cannot simply drag your blade on some stone and call it a day.
 Besides, stones are not the only honing tools available.
-It is also possible to use wet sandpaper with a grit level of 400 and a lapping film to hone your straight razor.
+Using wet sandpaper with a grit level of 400 and a lapping film to hone your straight razor is also possible.
 However, even if they are convenient, they are not cost-efficient and not ecological.

-The best tool for honing a straight razor, as mentioned before, is a honing stone.
-Its abrasive surface will give you the best result to bring back life on your straight razor.
+As mentioned before, the best tool for honing a straight razor is a honing stone.
+Its abrasive surface will give you the best result to bring back life to your straight razor.

 Below is how to use a straight razor honing stone:

-Create an even surface first by running your blade’s edge onto the glass.
+Create an even surface by running your blade’s edge onto the glass first.
 Get the abrasive you want to use for honing to start the bevel setting process.
-If you wish to use a honing stone, start with 800 to 1,000 grit, then progress towards higher grits as needed.
+If you wish to use a honing stone, start with 800 to 1,000-grit, then progress towards higher grits as needed.

 As you hone, the metal on both sides of your straight razor’s blade concaves progressively.
 This section is what we call a bevel.

 Bevel setting is the main step in the honing process.
-It takes 75% of the whole process, determining how successful you will be in the end.
+It takes 75% of the whole process to determine how successful you will be.
 This step requires slow and even strokes to avoid an uneven bevel.

 While setting the bevel of your straight razor, it is necessary to keep your abrasive lubricated with water to help the razor glide over smoothly and avoid damage to the blade.
 Pass it over for about 50 laps, then do one of the tests mentioned above to check your progress.